SEMPER FI FUND

 Ray originally raised money for the Semper Fi Fund while training to do the Marine Corps Marathon.
 Having learned even more about the great work the folks at this worthwhile charity, we’ve decided to partner with them.
 We now contribute $5 from every job we do.

 If you want to contribute to a group that spends the money raised on the people that need it, the Semper Fi Fund is the one.
-Ninety-four percent (94%) of donations go to Our Warriors and they’re families
+Ninety-four percent (94%) of donations go to Our Warriors and they’re families.

-The Semper Fi Fund provides immediate financial assistance and lifetime support to post-9/11 wounded, critically ill and injured members of all branches of the U.S. Armed Forces, and their families, ensuring that they have the resources they need during their recovery and transition back to their communities.
+The Semper Fi Fund provides immediate financial assistance and lifetime support to post-9/11 wounded, critically ill and injured members of all branches of the U.S. Armed Forces, and their families, ensuring they have the resources they need during their recovery and transition back to their communities.
 Since establishing the Semper Fi Fund in 2004, we’ve issued 119,000 grants, totaling more than $133 million in assistance to over 16,800 of our heroes and their families.

 Colorado Conservatory of Dance

 Why did we give to this unique charity?
 We like to dance, but that wasn’t the reason.
 We attended a gathering hosted by the Colorado Conservatory of Dance.
 We saw their outreach program working with disabled kids.
 The kids had huge smiles on their faces.
 We ended up doubling our donation.
 Okay, it wasn’t huge money, but for a small window gutter cleaning business, it felt good to give what we did.

 Josh Jammers Let’s Cure Type 1 Diabetes